-- At the end of the junior year, a student with satisfactory credits, the HSA graduation requirements met, and a minimum GPA of 3.0 may enroll in the Dual Enrollment Program which takes places during the regular school year and within regularly scheduled ACPS schools hours.
-Students must take the placement test and place into college-level coursework before they will be enrolled in college courses.
-A score of 530 for math will exempt students from the math portion of the ACM placement test.
-A score of 480 on the SAT will exempt students from the reading and English portions of the ACM placement test.
-ACM will accept other approved College and Career Ready (CCR) indicators in lieu of the placement test in addition to the SAT score, including 21 or higher on the ACT or a score of 4 or 5 on the English 11 PARCC or a score of 4 or 5 on the Algebra II PARCC for the mathematics component of the college placement test.
-For other approved CCR indicators, please contact your school counselor. - During course selection, juniors will choose college dual enrollment course(s). - Once the student has passed the college placement test, the school guidance counselor will verify that the student's schedule reflects the college course of choice. - The College and Career Coach will provide an orientation and registration session for students who have passed the placement test & selected dual enrollment courses.
-The BOE will send a letter to parents/students to alert them that ACM will be sending an invoice, but they are not to pay any money to ACM.
-The ACM Coach or school counselor will collect the tuition fees by September 4, 2018. - FSU also holds an orientation and registration session. - The college/university will invoice the student for the entire cost of the coursework and will invoice the BOE for the tuition only.
+- At the end of the junior year (exception P-TECH students), a student with satisfactory credits, assessment requirements and CCR MOU multiple measures of assessment met, may enroll in the Dual Enrollment Program. - To be eligible for dual enrollment courses, ACM allows a 3.0 unweighted GPA or successful completion of the college placement test.
+FSU requires successful completion of their college placement test.
+Upon meeting eligibility requirements, the school guidance counselor will verify that the student's schedule reflects the college course (s) of choice. - As a student in the dual enrollment program, students are enrolled in two places: Allegany County Public Schools (ACPS) and a college (ACM or FSU).
+Successful completion of Dual Enrollment courses outlined in the Program of Study awards a student ACPS credit, local college credit, and will be part of the high school GPA. - Students enrolled in Dual Enrollment courses may participate in extra curricular activities.
+Information on Dual Enrollment courses is found in Section V in the Program of Study. - During course selection, juniors will choose college dual enrollment course (s). - The College and Career Coach will provide an orientation and registration session for students who have passed the placement test & selected dual enrollment courses. - The BOE will send a letter to parents/students to alert them that ACM will be sending an invoice, but they are not to pay any money to ACM.
+The ACM Coach or school counselor will collect the tuition and fees by October 1, 2020. - The college/university will invoice the student for the entire cost of the coursework and will invoice the BOE for the tuition only.
 Parents/students are responsible for any additional fees.
-FARM students will not pay any tuition or fee costs per Senate Bill 740. - The Board of Education will make payment for the tuition invoiced amount directly to the college/university. - Parents/students will pay any additional fees.
+FARM students will not pay any tuition per Senate Bill 740. - The Board of Education will make payment for the tuition invoiced amount directly to the college/university. - Parents/students pay any additional fees.

-ACM Placement Test Required For College Courses
+ACM Placement Tests For College Courses